phuwin/hackday-data-to-csv/README.md

 # hackday-data-to-csv
-Fetch data from json api and convert the data to csv format
+Fetch data from json api and convert the data to csv format.
+The csv is then imported to AWS Personalize as item data

 ```csv
 ITEM_ID,TAGS,SUMMARY,CREATION_TIMESTAMP